 - salt and pepper to taste

-- Add the sliced kale and cabbage to a pot of boiling, salted water.
+Add the sliced kale and cabbage to a pot of boiling, salted water.
 Cook for 3-4 minutes or until soft.
 Drain well.
+You may also sauté the cabbage and kale in a large skillet with a little olive oil until wilted, if preferred.

 - Mix the potato and cabbage together and stir in the scallions.
 Season with salt and pepper.